tgrecojs/logseq/logseq/version-files/incoming/pages/Docker Learning.md

 					- Containers
 					- Networks
 				- The rest is left for Docker to take care of.
-	- ## Docker Fundamentals
-		- ### Recurring Theme
+				-
-		- > **Docker is Linux for containers.**
-	- ### Layers
+	- ## Layers
 		- A docker image consists of layers.
-		- are responsible for housing any dependencies that a given image needs to function.
+These layers are **responsible for housing any dependencies that a given image needs to function.
 		- #### Example - `docker pull nginx`
 			- The screenshot below shows the layers that nginx requires in order to function properly
 				- ![image.png](../assets/image_1701990415858_0.png)
 		- **Layers can be shared across images.**
 			- Docker caches intermediatary layers to speed up the image building process.
 			- {{video https://www.icloud.com/attachment/?u=https%3A%2F%2Fcvws.icloud-content.com%2FB%2FAdFZ0Vqc3x6P3iZj922zkiZptNTfARSqziW7VvDgm5THuH1vDPz1ag3W%2F%24%7Bf%7D%3Fo%3DAvt-rtHKscAfw3Lk3Bl13HO_eWt0jsMUr0xJN_ufGKJq%26v%3D1%26x%3D3%26a%3DCAogREzQtulyxTvJ2hSJ9SUP21JMjSVctnoxoRWrjZhAOCkSbRDgneG0xDEY4K3ciM4xIgEAUgRptNTfWgT1ag3WaiZgSw9Mv1W1PGpFsxYTMCoLAP3OfZkYgfF-9ukVeatFNQiGmpkB2XImZygqRByY2wFy-OpC35Efh_3UN1JlIkvbBvm4gwgBPvfXkrHMUPQ%26e%3D1704583436%26fl%3D%26r%3D24E05676-3C0B-4BDF-A1A1-23AB2E2682E7-1%26k%3D%24%7Buk%7D%26ckc%3Dcom.apple.clouddocs%26ckz%3Dcom.apple.CloudDocs%26p%3D137%26s%3DZfk2mFNoWtpDh--ddDztai1d_qA&uk=2N8sdma-t2JQUVM_3irBmg&f=docker-pull-recording.mp4&sz=738754}}
-			- docker-pull-recording.mp4
-		- ### Accessing Containers
+		- ### Docker CLI
+			- On the CLI and layers... #card
+				- **ONLY RUN, COPY, and ADD CREATE LAYERS** #card
-		- #### `docker run -it <image-name> <command-to-execute>`
+			- #### `docker run -it <image-name> <command-to-execute>` #card
-			- `-i` runs container in *interactive* mode.
+				- `-i` runs container in *interactive* mode. #card
-			- `-t` creates a pseudo terminal for us.
+				- `-t` creates a pseudo terminal for us. #card
 			- #### `docker ps`
+				- Lists active (running) containers. collapsed:: true
+					- **Running this with the `-a` flag **show all containers, regardless of their current status.**
 				- Command showing **running
 					- *CONTAINER ID*: shows the unique ID of each container
 					- *IMAGE*: the image from which the container is created
 					- *COMMAND*: command executed in the container while starting it
 					- *STATUS*: the current status of the container
 					- *PORTS*: if any of the container ports is connected to the host machine, it will be displayed here
 					- *NAMES*: this is the name of a container.
 If it is not provided while creating the container, Docker provides a unique name by default.
 					- *CREATED*: the time the container was created
-			- Running this with the `-a` flag shows **all** images.
 		- ### Committing updates to a Container
 			- #### What we did
 				- `Docker start <image-id>`